Music of Cape Verde: Cola-zouk

 In the late 1970s, the cape verdean diaspora living in Europe and North America have influenced the traditional "Coladeira" with Compas / Kompa to create a version of Zouk called Cola-zouk, a similar Compas (Kompa) fusion to the French Antillean's Zouk" or "Zouk Love".
 Later, the new generation who grew up in Cape Verde featured a slow mixed version of electric pop music with Cape Verdean music styles, a light Compas called "Cabo Love" or "Cabo Zouk".
 The Cape Verdean Zouks are typically sung in Cape Verdean creole, it is often mistaken for the Angolan kizomba.
 This light Compas has become popular in Portuguese speaking countries of Africa, Brazil, and the rest of the world.
 Most of the songs are written in Portuguese/creole.

 Cape Verdean Zouk singers and producers include Suzanna Lubrano, Nilton Ramalho, Johnny Ramos, Nelson Freitas, Mika Mendes, Manu Lima, Cedric Cavaco, Elji, Loony Johnson, Klasszik, Mark G, Tó Semedo, Beto Dias, Heavy H, Marcia, Gilyto, Kido Semedo, Ricky Boy, Klaudio Ramos, M&N Pro, Gilson, Gil, G-Amado, Philip Monteiro, Z-BeatZ Pro, Gama, Juceila Cardoso and Denis Graça.

-Hip hop
+Hip-hop

-Hip hop is also a growing trend in Cape Verdean music both inside Cape Verde and those abroad.
-The music genre started outside Cape Verde and has gained popularity inside Cape Verde, several of the artists are based outside Cape Verde and the Capeverdean communities abroad including Portugal, France, Angola and the Netherlands.
-Rappers include Boss AC, others including Jacky Brown and Stomy Bugsy from France, Angolan born Elizio Brandon Paulino as F.l .E.E.
-THE MAESTRO from Brooklyn and of the Netherlands Nelson Freitas.
+Hip-hop is also a growing trend in Cape Verdean music both inside Cape Verde and those abroad.
+The music genre started outside Cape Verde and has gained popularity inside Cape Verde.
+Several of the artists are based outside Cape Verde and the Capeverdean communities abroad, including Portugal, France, Angola and the Netherlands.
+Rappers include Cape Verde-born Boss AC, Jacky Brown and Stomy Bugsy from France, Angolan-born Elizio, and Nelson Freitas from the Netherlands.